-If procs is set and the number of CPU IDs specified is smaller than the number of threads that are used by the program, the remaining threads are also bound to the listed CPU IDs but not in any particular order.
-If XLSMPOPTS=startproc is used, the value specified by startproc is smaller than the number of CPUs, and the value that is specified by stride causes a thread to bind to a CPU outside the range of available places, some of the threads are bound and some are not.
+- 1. If procs is set and the number of CPU IDs specified is smaller than the number of threads that are used by the program, the remaining threads are also bound to the listed CPU IDs but not in any particular order.
+If XLSMPOPTS=startproc is used, the value specified by startproc is smaller than the number of CPUs, and the value that is specified by stride causes a thread to bind to a CPU outside the range of available places, some of the threads are bound and some are not. - 2.
+The startproc/stride and procs suboptions of XLSMPOPTS are deprecated.

 The OMP\PROC\BIND environment variable provides a portable way to control whether OpenMP threads can be migrated.
-The startproc/stride, procs, bind, or bindlist suboption of the XLSMPOPTS environment variable, which is an IBM extension, provides a finer control to bind OpenMP threads to places.
+The startproc/stride or procs suboption of the XLSMPOPTS environment variable, which is an IBM extension, provides a finer control to bind OpenMP threads to places.
 If portability of your application is important, use only the OMP\PROC\BIND environment variable to control thread binding.